Blade Runner Sequels

 Remember the sequence in "Blade Runner" when Deckard (Harrison Ford) gets orders from Captain Bryant (M. Emmett Walsh) to go out and hunt down the "replicants" who had recently arrived on our planet from Off-World' If you pay VERY close attention to that sequence, you'll catch an odd bit of discontinuity that serves as the central thrust of this screenplay's story.

 In both edits of "Blade Runner", Bryant tells Deckard that SIX replicants came to Earth aboard the Off-World shuttle.
 He tells Deckard that one of the replicants was killed trying to gain access to the Tyrell Corporation, the place the replicants were created.
 This means FIVE of the replicants are left alive.
 But Bryant only sends Deckard out to kill FOUR replicants - even makes numeric reference to "four skin jobs walking the streets", and shows Deckard videos of them - Zorah, Roy Batty, Leon Kowalski, and Pris.
-All things being equal, this leaves ONE of the replicants both un-named and un-accounted for.
-This discrepency sets into motion the story of "Blade Runner Down".
-Actually, when all is said and done, the story is as much about this missing replicant as it is about Decakrd and Rachel.
+All things being equal, this leaves ONE of the replicants both un-named and unaccounted for.
+This discrepancy sets into motion the story of "Blade Runner Down".
+Actually, when all is said and done, the story is as much about this missing replicant as it is about Deckard and Rachel.

 "Blade Runner Down" opens in the snowy woods of Oregon.
 Deckard and Rachel have made a humble and meager life for themselves, having escaped the hellish cityscape that was 2019 Los Angeles.
 It's ten years later.
 They're older.
 They're free.
 She's still a replicant, and her time is up.